rx/rx.github.io/_posts/2018-01-02-how-entertainment-could-save-the-world.md

 description: Go a see a play at your local theater and make the world a better place.
 draft: true
 image: making-world-a-better-place.png
+permalink: geotix-making-the-world-a-better-place
 ---
 As the CTO of [Getotix](http://geotix.com), I've been building a world-class event ticketing system with an awesome team.
 I wanted to reflect on the importance of entertainment and specifically local events.

-I know it sounds cliché, another software company trying to do something important that 'changes the world'.
+I know it sounds cliché, another software company trying to do something important that 'makes the world a better place'.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Rkj6PhhhzDk?rel=0&amp;start=20" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>